Tharungoud/project12/group12_project.md

 We take Data driven of IRS from https://www.irs.gov/uac/SOI-Tax-Stats-Individual-Income-Tax-Statistics-ZIP-Code-Data-(SOI).

+We are planning to write a script to get the latest tokens and complete the authentication every time rather than storing them because linkedin auth tokens expire quickly <= 2hrs .

 We are going to pull the dataset from different years from the above link and use ZIP Code data to show selected income and tax items classified by State, ZIP Code, and size of adjusted gross income.